DETAILED ACTION

 Greyscale

 , see col. 2, lines 50-55, wherein R3 and R3’ are different and each denotes H or OR6, see col. 3, lines 9-10; and R5 denotes CHYR6CHYR6CH2YR6, wherein Y is O, see col.3, lines 24-25; and R6 is an acyl group having 1 to 4 carbon atoms, see col. 3, lines 3-5.
-The Examiner notes the recitations above correspond to formula (I) of the instant claims when R1 is O-acetyl and R3 is acetyl as required in instant claim 14, instant claim 22 and instant claim 24; additionally when R1 is O-acetyl as required in instant claim 30.
+The Examiner notes the recitations above correspond to formula (I) of the instant claims when R1 is O-acetyl and R3 is acetyl as required in instant claim 14, instant claim 22 and instant claim 24; additionally, when R1 is O-acetyl as required in instant claim 30.

 Thus, the claimed invention as a whole would have been prima facie obvious over the combined teachings of the prior art.

-(IV) Claims 3, 20, 23 and 25-28 are rejected under 35 U.S.C.
-103 as being unpatentable over Cross et al. (Published 06-23-2005, WO 2005056047 A1, PTO-892 mailed 05/01/2024) and Von Izstein et al. (Published 01 November 1994, US-5360817-A, PTO-892) as applied to claims 2, 4-8, 14, 21-22, 24 and 29-30 above, and further in view of Brown ("Bioisosterism in Medicinal Chemistry" in: Brown, N., Bioisoteres in Medicinal Chemistry (Weinheim, Wiley-VCH Verlag & Co.
-KGaA, 2012), pp. 3-14, PTO-892).
+(IV) Claims 3, 20, 23 and 25-28 remain rejected under 35 U.S.C.
+103 as being unpatentable over Cross et al. (Published 06-23-2005, WO 2005056047 A1, PTO-892 mailed 05/01/2024) and Von Izstein et al. (Published 01 November 1994, US-5360817-A, PTO-892 mailed 10/01/2025) as applied to claims 2, 4-8, 14, 21-22, 24 and 29-30 above, and further in view of Brown ("Bioisosterism in Medicinal Chemistry" in: Brown, N., Bioisoteres in Medicinal Chemistry (Weinheim, Wiley-VCH Verlag & Co.
+KGaA, 2012), pp. 3-14, PTO-892 mailed 10/01/2025).

 Cross and Von Izstein address claims 2, 4-8, 14, 21-22, 24 and 29-30 as written above.
-As a reminder both Cross and Von Izstein teach compounds above where the compounds contain a hydrogen (H) atom located at the position corresponding to R4 of formula (I) as recited in instant claim 2 and instant claim 14.
-Although, Cross and Von Izstein do not teach wherein R4 as recited in formula (I) is a methyl group, as required in instant claims 3, 20, 23 and 25-28.
+The Examiner reiterates both Cross and Von Izstein teach compounds above where the compounds contain a hydrogen (H) atom located at the position corresponding to R4 of formula (I) as recited in instant claim 2 and instant claim 14.

 However, in the same field of endeavor of derivatives and analogs of DANA, Brown teaches bioisosterism in medicinal chemistry, see pg.
 3, title.
 Brown teaches some examples of classical bioisosteres where groups in each row are equivalent; Brown exemplifies a CH3 (methyl) group is equivalent for H (a hydrogen atom), see pg.
 7, table 1.3, monovalent bioisosteres.

 It would have been prima facie obvious to one of ordinary skill in the art before the invention was filed to have substituted the hydrogen atom as taught by the compounds of Cross and/or Von Izstein for the methyl group as taught by Brown above as a simple substitution as combining prior art elements according to known compositions to yield predictable results.
-One of ordinary skill in the art would have been motivated to make the substitution as discussed above in order to create the derivatives and analogues of 2-deoxy-2,3-didehydro-N-acetyl neuraminic acid for use as antiviral agents as taught by Von Izstein above; and to use said derivatives and analogues as the at least one sialic acid compound including both DANA and the like that affect the action of endogenous sialidases as taught by Cross above.
-One of ordinary skill in the art would have had a reasonable expectation of success to have made the substitution as discussed above, as both Cross and Von Izstein are drawn to DANA analogs, both Cross and Von Izstein recite a hydrogen atom corresponding to R4 of formula (I) of the instant claims; and Brown teaches that CH3 (methyl) and a hydrogen atom are equivalent monovalent classical bioisosteres in medicinal chemistry as discussed above.
+One of ordinary skill in the art would have been motivated to have made the substitution as discussed above in order to create the derivatives and analogues of 2-deoxy-2,3-didehydro-N-acetyl neuraminic acid for use as antiviral agents as taught by Von Izstein above; and to have used said derivatives and analogues as the at least one sialic acid compound which includes both DANA and the like that affect the action of endogenous sialidases as taught by Cross above.
+One of ordinary skill in the art would have had a reasonable expectation of success to have made the substitution as discussed above, as both Cross and Von Izstein are drawn to DANA analogs, both Cross and Von Izstein recite a hydrogen atom corresponding to R4 of general formula (I) of the instant claims; and Brown teaches that CH3 (methyl) and a hydrogen atom are equivalent monovalent classical bioisosteres in medicinal chemistry as discussed above.

 Thus, the claimed invention as a whole would have been prima facie obvious over the combined teachings of the prior art.